-Each year a fee of CI$250 will be collected for each dependant of a worker in the unskilled category and CI$500 for each dependant of a worker in the skilled category.
-It appears to be open to the employer and the employee to agree between them who will pay for this as it does not constitute part of the Work Permit fee.
 A non-refundable fee of CI$200 per person is also collected for repatriation.
 Either you or your employer can submit the letter applying for your spouse or children to be a dependant on your work permit, but your employer must submit a letter indicating the number of hours per week you work, your monthly income and any other benefits you receive.
-If each parent is working, then both employers must provide a letter.
+If each parent is working, then the employers of both must provide a letter.
 If your family members are not added as dependants, then they can only stay here as temporary visitors.
-Please also note that only the following can be dependants of a work permit holder: spouses, children (including step and adopted child/children), grandchildren, parents, step-parents, grandparents, brothers, sisters (including half-brothers and half-sisters).
-This means that girlfriends, boyfriends and fiancées cannot be listed as dependants on a person’s Work Permit.
-However, the Cayman Islands now (generally) recognises legally married same sex spouses as dependants.

 Dependant Children over 18 Years

+Children who are dependants of work permit holders can only remain on a parent’s Work Permit after the age of 18 if they are, a) in full-time tertiary education or b) in special circumstances (for example, the child is unable, for medical or other exceptional reasons, to maintain themselves).
 Should your child turn 18 before they finish secondary school, the Immigration authorities will usually allow your child to remain in Cayman, although not formally as a dependant on your work permit, until they complete their secondary education.
-However, if your child chooses not to go on to university or college, and they want to continue living in the Cayman Islands, then their only option may be to try and get a work permit.
-At this point they are competing with every Caymanian and Permanent Resident school leaver who will have precedence over them, placing them at distinct disadvantage in seeking job opportunities.
+However, if your child chooses not to go on to university or college and they want to continue living in the Cayman Islands, then their only option may be to try and get a work permit.
+At this point, they are competing with every Caymanian and Permanent Resident school leaver who will have precedence over them, placing them at a distinct disadvantage in seeking job opportunities.
+Depending on when they moved to Cayman, they may also run afoul of the Term Limit provisions.

 There are a number of rules around children of Permanent Residents who are over the age of 18.